 Digestive problems are a common reason for withdrawals or poor performance, so we didn't take any risks with the other ingredients either.

-The electrolytes are mimicking the composition of lost sweat - utilising the knowledge that only what is lacking can enter the cell, we have adjusted all electrolytes from potassium to sodium to the concentration found in human sweat.
+The electrolytes are mimicking the composition of lost sweat - utilizing the knowledge that only what is lacking can enter the cell, we have adjusted all electrolytes from potassium to sodium to the concentration found in human sweat.

 The minerals are in ionically suitable forms and adapted to work in a neutral medium, so the pH of the isotonic drink is crucial if we want either a hypertonic or isotonic solution.

-Isotonic drinks on the market are rarely isotonic.
+Sports drinks on the market are rarely isotonic.
 Almost without exception, they contain citric acid, and the electrolytes in them are in completely wrong proportions - even the amount of added liquid recommended by the manufacturers is more adapted to the optimal taste than the isotonicity of the drink.

 THE PROTOTYPE IN PRACTICE